blouyakis/emt_basic/module_3_test.md

 ### Q88 🟡
 **Front**
-Which statement about geriatric abdominal pain is false?
+Which of the following is not true concerning abdominal pain in geriatric patients?
-· Serious causes are rare
+· **Serious causes are rare**
 · ↓Pain perception
 · Difficulty describing pain
 · Meds may mask shock